elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 Nothing really exciting happens but it shows how we can control our application.

 > When you run `iex -S mix`, it is equivalent to running `iex -S mix run`.
 So whenever you need to pass more options to Mix when starting IEx, it's a matter of typing `iex -S mix run` and then passing any options the `run` command accepts.
-You can find more information about `run` by running `mix help run` in your shell.
+You can find more information by running `mix help run` in your shell.

 ## The application callback

-TODO: what do you think of reducing amount of words, distill content, only repeat when expanding the concepts.

-We spent all this time talking about how applications are started and stopped, but we are yet to show how to take control of what should happen at crucial moments of an application lifecycle.

-We can specify an application callback function.
-This is a function that will be invoked when the application starts.
-The function must return a result of `{:ok, pid}`, where `pid` is the process identifier of a supervisor process.
+Whenever we invoke `iex -S mix`, Mix automatically starts our application by calling `Application.start(:kv)`.
+But can we customize what happens when our application starts?
+As a matter of fact, we can!
+To do so, we define an application callback.

-We can configure the application callback in two steps.
-First, open up the `mix.exs` file and change `def application` to the following:
+The first step is to tell our application definition (i.e. our `.app` file) which module is going to implement the application callback.
+Let's do so by opening  `mix.exs` and changing `def application` to the following:

 ```elixir
   def application do